Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/TranslatorBundle/README.md

 * Create a Doctrine Migrations file with all flagged translations
 * Reset all flagged translations (from console command)
 * Clear and check translation cache from console command
+* Check your page with the keyword and domain of all translations

 Development instructions